+REACH REGULATION (EC) No 1907/2006; establishing ECHA and amending 1999/45

+C I

+Summary

-REACH REGULATION (EC) No 1907/2006; establishing ECHA and amending 1999/45 Summary Objective Concerning the Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH), establishing a European Chemicals Agency, amending Directive 1999/45/EC and repealing Council Regulation (EEC) No 793/93 and Commission Regulation (EC) No 1488/94 as well as Council Directive 76/769/EEC and Commission Directives 91/155/EEC, 93/67/EEC, 93/105/EC and 2000/21/EC (Subheading).
-The purpose of this Regulation is to ensure a high level of protection of human health and the environment, including the promotion of alternative methods for assessment of hazards of substances, as well as the free circulation of substances on the internal market while enhancing competitiveness and innovation (Aricle 1.1).
-Product Scope Theoretical These provisions shall apply to the manufacture, placing on the market or use of such substances on their own, in preparations or in articles and to the placing on the market of preparations.
+Objective Concerning the Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH), establishing a European Chemicals Agency, amending Directive 1999/45/EC and repealing Council Regulation (EEC) No 793/93 and Commission Regulation (EC) No 1488/94 as well as Council Directive 76/769/EEC and Commission Directives 91/155/EEC, 93/67/EEC, 93/105/EC and 2000/21/EC (Subheading).
+The purpose of this Regulation is to ensure a high level of protection of human health and the environment, including the promotion of alternative methods for assessment of hazards of substances, as well as the free circulation of substances on the internal market while

+enhancing competitiveness and innovation (Aricle 1.1).

+Product Theoretical These provisions shall apply to the manufacture, placing on the market or use

+Scope medicalear of such substances on their own, in preparations or in articles and to the placing on the market of preparations.
 (Article 1.2).

+Practical /

+Implemented for the

+following products This Degulation shall not apply to:

-Practical / Implemented for the following products Scope exemptions This Regulation shall not apply to: (a) radioactive substances within the scope of Council Directive 96/29/Euratom of 13 May 1996 laying down basic safety standards for the protection of the health of workers and the general public against the dangers arising from ionising radiation1; (b) substances, on their own, in a preparation or in an article, which are subject to customs supervision, provided that they do not undergo any treatment or processing, and which are in temporary storage, or in a free zone or free warehouse with a view to re-exportation, or in transit; (c) non-isolated intermediates; (d) the carriage of dangerous substances and dangerous substances in dangerous preparations by rail, road, inland waterway, sea or air (Article 2.1) Waste as defined in Directive 2006/12/EC (Article 2.2) Other requirements Aspects considered Environmental aspects Life cycle phases Production Other aspects Product- related Information / Labelling policy mechanisms Minimum standards / requirements Mandatory / voluntary Mandatory Public Procurement Others Registration Procedures Additional legal acts in order to implement legislation This Regulation shall apply without prejudice to: (a) Community workplace and environmental legislation, including Council Directive 89/391/EEC of 12 June 1989 on the introduction of measures to encourage improvements in the safety and health of workers at work1, Council Directive 96/61/EC of 24 September 1996 concerning integrated pollution prevention and control2; Directive 98/24/EC, Directive 2000/60/EC of the European Parliament and of the Council of 23 October 2000 establishing a framework for Community action in the field of water policy3 and Directive 2004/37/EC;
+Scope exemptions This Regulation shall not apply to: (a) radioactive substances within the scope of Council Directive 96/29/Euratom of 13 May 1996 laying down basic safety standards for the protection of the health of workers and the general public against the dangers arising from ionising radiation1; (b) substances, on their own, in a preparation or in an article, which are subject to customs supervision, provided that they do not undergo any treatment or processing, and which are in temporary storage, or in a free zone or free warehouse with a view

+to re-exportation, or in transit;

+(c) non-isolated intermediates;

+(d) the carriage of dangerous substances and dangerous substances in dangerous preparations by rail, road, inland waterway, sea or air (Article 2.1)

+Other requirements Waste as defined in Directive 2006/12/EC (Article 2.2)

+Asposts Environmental

+Aspects considered aspects

+considered Life cycle phases Production

+Other aspects

+Product- Information /

+related Labelling

+policy Minimum standards /

+mechanisms requirements

+Mandatory / Mandatory

+voluntary Public Procurement

+Others Registration

+Procedures Additional legal acts This Regulation shall apply without prejudice to:

+in order to implement legislation (a) Community workplace and environmental legislation, including Council Directive 89/391/EEC of 12 June 1989 on the introduction of measures to encourage improvements in the safety and health of workers at work1, Council Directive 96/61/EC of 24 September 1996 concerning integrated pollution prevention and control2; Directive 98/24/EC, Directive 2000/60/EC of the European Parliament and of the Council of 23 October 2000 establishing a framework for Community